-The Board met five times during 2015.
+The Board met six times during 2016.
 Each of the directors attended at least 75% of the aggregate number of meetings of the Board and of the committees of the Board held while a member thereof.
+Mr. Morial joined the Board following his election on March 23, 2016.

-It is the Company's policy that directors are expected to attend the Annual Meeting of Stockholders.
-All of the then-serving directors attended the 2015 Annual Meeting of Stockholders.
+It is the Company's policy that directors are expected to attend the annual meeting of stockholders.
+All of the then-serving directors attended the 2016 annual meeting of stockholders.